AmirMardan/PyFWI/docs/sub_doc/fwi_example.rst

         'npml': 20,  # Number of PML
-        'pmlR': 1e-5,  # Coefficient for PML (No need to change) 'pml_dir': 2,  # type of boundary layer 'device': 1, # The device to run the program.
-Usually 0: CPU 1: GPU }
+        'pmlR': 1e-5,  # Coefficient for PML (No need to change) 'pml_dir': 2,  # type of boundary layer
+    }

     seisout = 0 # Type of output 0: Pressure